The Unnatural Normal

 These are not failures of health.
 They are signs of human biology struggling to maintain homeostasis in an environment shaped by technology and progress at the cost of human biological needs.

-How do we and our bodies make sense of an overstimulating environment and understand how to support ourselves within it, in practical ways, grounded and aligned with how the human body actually functions?
+Back to the subject at hand; so how do we, and our bodies, make sense of an overstimulating world and understand how to support ourselves inside it?
+In practical ways, grounded and aligned with how human biology actually works.

 The Modern Disconnect